Powers of the president of the United States: Powers of appointment

-Before taking office, the president-elect and his transition team must appoint people to more than 6,000 federal positions.
+After winning election to office, the president-elect and his transition team must begin the selection process for nominees to more than 6,000 federal positions, who will be appointed after inauguration.
 The appointments range from top officials at U.S. government agencies, to the White House staff, and members of the United States diplomatic corps.
 Many, but not all, of these positions at the highest levels are appointed by the president with the advice and consent of the United States Senate.

 The president also nominates persons to fill federal judicial vacancies, including federal judges, such as members of the United States courts of appeals and the U.S. Supreme Court.
 These nominations require Senate confirmation, and this can provide a major stumbling block for presidents who wish to shape the federal judiciary in a particular ideological stance.

 As head of the executive branch, the president appoints the top officials for nearly all federal agencies.
 These positions are listed in the Plum Book which outlines more than 7,000 appointive positions in the government.
 Many of these appointments are made by the president.
 The president is also free to appoint a new agency head of ten agencies.
 For example, it is not unusual for the CIA's director or NASA's administrator to be changed by the president.
 Other agencies that deal with federal regulation such as the Federal Reserve Board or the Securities and Exchange Commission have set terms that will often outlast presidential terms.
 For example, governors of the Federal Reserve serve for fourteen years to ensure agency independence.
 The president also appoints members to the boards of directors for government-owned corporations, such as Amtrak.
 The president can also make a recess appointment if a position needs to be filled while Congress is not in session.

 In the past, presidents could appoint members of the United States civil service.
 This use of the spoils system allowed presidents to reward political supporters with jobs.
 Following the assassination of President James Garfield by Charles J. Guiteau, a disgruntled office seeker, Congress instituted a merit-based civil service in which positions are filled on a nonpartisan basis.
 The Office of Personnel Management now oversees the staffing of 2.8 million federal jobs in the federal bureaucracy.
+In 2020, the Trump administration attempted to partially override this change via Executive Order, creating the job classification of Schedule F appointments.
+The Biden administration removed the classification prior to its full implementation.

 The president must also appoint his staff of aides, advisers, and assistants.
 These individuals are political appointments and are not subject to review by the Senate.
 All members of the staff serve "at the pleasure of the President".
 Since 1995, the president has been required to submit an annual report to Congress listing the name and salary of every employee of the White House Office.
 The 2011 report listed 454 employees.